Comedy with brains, heart and absolutely no laugh track

 It started as a “quick blog idea” and immediately became a full-blown comedy analysis project.

 Classic writer behaviour.
-One minute you’re jotting down thoughts on sitcoms, the next you’ve built an archive that could power a PhD.
+One minute you’re jotting down thoughts on sitcoms, the next you’ve built a long-form body of work that could power a PhD.

-If a show is funny, structured well or just delightfully chaotic, it’s fair game.
+If a show is funny, structurally sharp, culturally interesting or just gloriously chaotic, it’s fair game.

 I founded a theatre company before I learned what ‘work-life balance’ meant.